 British Shorthair cats have remarkably thick, plush coat.
 These cats have wonderful round faces and cheeks that make you just want to pinch them.
 They are native to Britain but have been bred in the US for many years, being developed into a massive teddy bear.
 They have amiable personalities, are playful as kittens, but become more relaxed as adults.
 “Brits” come in every color and pattern but are not accepted in CFF in the pointed pattern.

 The Burmese are extremely people-oriented.
-They have been compared to dogs as the love to follow their owners around and give and receive more attentiong.
+They have been compared to dogs as they love to follow their owners around and give and receive more attention.
 The Burmese may not appear to be a large cat but they are normally heavier than you may think.
 The Burmese coats are very short and satin like.
 They generally require little grooming.

 The Cornish Rex has a wavy coat like the Devon (which is caused by a genetic mutation called marcelling).
-They are often called the “greyhounds of the cat fancy” with their soft velvet waves of the coat, large ears and racy looks.
-The Cornish Rex is alert and has intense interest its surroundings and people.
+They are often called the “greyhounds of the cat fancy” with their soft velvet waves of the coat, large ears, and racy looks.
+The Cornish Rex is alert and has an intense interest in its surroundings and people.
 This trait makes them a true ruler of the household.

 The Egyptian Mau has the distinction of being the only natural spotted breed of domestic cat.
 They have an elegant body that is randomly spotted.
 They have banded legs and tail.
 They have expressive gooseberry green eyes with distinctive mascara lines.
 They often have a worried expression on the face.
 An extremely intelligent animal, the Mau is very devoted to his human family.
 They are moderately active and very inquisitive.